 Establishing a formal mentoring program might be one of the smartest moves a company can make at any time — for itself as well as for its workers’ personal and professional growth.
 Mentoring can also be an effective tool for onboarding remote staff.

-Though often seen as a transfer of knowledge from tenured team members to less-seasoned employees, mentoring is a two-way street.
+Though often seen as a transfer of knowledge from tenured team members to less-seasoned employees, mentoring in the workplace is a two-way street.
 While senior staff members can offer hard-earned insights and professional guidance to less-experienced colleagues, they also can benefit from the fresh perspectives and technological know-how of up-and-coming employees.

 4. Rotate employee roles